Frequently Asked Questions (FAQ)

 If you left your acupressure band at home, you can easily create the soothing effect manually.
 Viativity illustrates exactly where to find the Nei-Kuan point (P6) on your wrist with an infographic, and provides a built-in timer for the perfect massage duration.

-Scientific Background: Systematic reviews confirm that manual stimulation of the P6 point can significantly reduce the occurrence of a queasy feeling during motion sickness.
-The positive effect on the stomach is comprehensively documented, completely without side effects.
+Scientifically explained: Systematic reviews confirm that manual stimulation of the P6 point can significantly reduce the occurrence of a queasy feeling during motion sickness.
+The positive effect on the stomach is comprehensively documented.

 Seasick in an inner cabin: How does an artificial horizon help?

-Scientific Background: The display of an earth-referenced line provides the brain with the missing visual movement information (inertial cues).
-This resolves the sensory conflict and prevents the alarm message in the brain that otherwise leads to travel discomfort.
+The science behind it: The display of an earth-referenced line provides the brain with the missing visual movement information (inertial cues).
+This resolves the sensory conflict and dampens the queasy feeling in your stomach.

 Prevention for kinetosis: How does spatial training (mental rotation) prepare you?